nicomt/ckron/docs/tasks.md

 #### **image**
 Specify the image to start the container from.
+If you specify build, ckron uses this value as the name for the built image
 ```yml
 image: redis
 image: ubuntu:18.04